SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/add-new-layout.md

 8. Click the **Assign to** field and select the user group(s) that will use this new layout.

     The list will display only user groups that are using the default layout.
 A user group can only be assigned to one layout.
-Sale types or project types will be available here, if you selected these options in step 3.
+Sale types, project types, and request types will be available here, if you selected these options in step 3.

 9. Enter a description of the layout in the **Description** field.